psi-probe/psi-probe/README.md

 * Tomcat 9.0 Series

     - Requires java 11 or better
+    - Use psi probe 4.x series for javax namespace
     - Spring is no longer receiving updates so vulnerabilities with spring will not be addressed.
 If you have a subscription to spring, manually patch the jars.
     - Tomcat 9.0.72 to 9.0.105
     - TomEE 8.0.16 (Based on Tomcat 9.0.82).
 TomEE 8.0 ended support on December 31st 2023